Council is the governing body of The Zoological Society of London.

 Martin is an award-winning cartoonist, illustrator, and author and has decades of experience of charity governance.
 Martin served his first term on Council in 1992 following his involvement in the Reform Group, which successfully spearheaded the campaign to reverse the decision to close London Zoo in 1991.

 Ken is the founder Director of Thrigby Hall Wildlife Gardens in Norfolk, opened in 1979, and is a strong proponent of field and zoo conservation work and of inter-zoo co-operation.
-Ken has been a zoo inspector since 1984 and a BIAZA member for over 35 years, having served on both BIAZA and EAZA Council.
+Ken became a zoo inspector in 1984 and has been a BIAZA member for over 40 years, having served on both BIAZA and EAZA Council.

 Shruti is a partner at law firm Allen & Overy where she created and launched an initiative to build digital skills.
 She brings this spirit of innovation and adoption of technology in addition to her governance and fundraising experience from serving as a School Governor and sitting on a Fundraising Development Group for a Hospice, in addition to completing the FT Non-Executive Director Diploma.